webqit/oohtml-ssr/README.md

 ### Import-Based Instantiation

 It is possible to directly obtain a DOM instance with an `import` expression.
-Simply import from the `@webqit/oohtml-ssr/instance.js` module with your HTML file name, and other relevant instance parameters, serialized in the inport URL.
+Simply import from the `@webqit/oohtml-ssr/instance.js` module with your HTML file name, and other relevant instance parameters, serialized in the import URL.

 ```js
 import { window, document } from '@webqit/oohtml-ssr/instance.js?file=index.html&url=http://localhost';